Process Compressor Wash System: How Rochem Assess Feasibility

-When customers come to us with fouling problems, we have a tried and tested way of working out how best to help them.
-Backed by 40 years of specialist experience in gas turbine and process compressor cleaning, we are able to understand the whys, wheres and hows of fouling, and then propose successful cleaning options.
+Backed by 40 years of specialist experience in gas turbine and , we can understand the whys, wheres, and hows of fouling, and then propose successful cleaning options.

 We make use of cutting-edge technology to identify exactly what fouling consists of and how to get rid of it.
-This helps us determine a) if we can help and b) the most effective cleaning equipment, detergents and methods.

-Our turnkey solutions increase efficiency, reduce energy consumption and help customers meet emission targets, all while saving money.
+Our turnkey solutions increase efficiency, reduce energy consumption, and help customers meet emission targets, all while saving money.

 The following is a simplified textbook example of how we approach assessing the feasibility of a process compressor wash system.
 In this instance, we are working with a Production Company at their FPSO, off-shore.